aungkhantmaw64/hybrid-enose-DAQ/README.md

 $ python main.py
 ```

-This software's user interface is based on pyqt5 and main_window.ui is generated using QtCreator and mendentory for the GUI.
+This software's user interface is based on pyqt5 and main_window.ui is generated using QtCreator and required for rendering the GUI.